sgotzler/praxis-session/hypothesis.md

 ![hypothes.is8](/assets/img/hypo-image8.png)

-See [this blog](*needs link*) for a full explanation of the different types of annotation that can be made in *hypothes.is*, including replies.
-For tips on best annotation practices (how much text to select, when and how to add images and links, etc.), check out [this page](*needs link*).
+See [this blog post](https://web.hypothes.is/blog/varieties-of-hypothesis-annotations-and-their-uses/) for a full explanation of the different types of annotation that can be made in *hypothes.is*, including replies.
+For tips on best annotation practices (how much text to select, when and how to add images and links, etc.), check out [this page](https://web.hypothes.is/annotation-tips-for-students/).

 ### 3. If you have been instructed to annotate as a part of a reading group: